 Letters of recommendation: 2 points

-APPLICATION PROCEDURE: Each applicant is to submit his/her scholarship application package to: Anchorage Chapter of AMAS Scholarship Committee, Attn: Molly Kretchik, CMA, 2511 Crestwood Street, Anchorage, AK 99508.
-The application package must be postmarked by March 15, 2017, in order to be considered.
+APPLICATION PROCEDURE: Each applicant is to submit his/her scholarship application package to: Anchorage Chapter of AMAS Scholarship Committee, Attn: Molly Kretchik, CMA, (AAMA), PO Box 3486, Homer, Ak 99603-3486.
+The application package must be postmarked by March 15, 2018, in order to be considered.